qmk/qmk_firmware/users/ericgebhart/readme.md

 Holding both pinkies on home row for double tapping term, is effectively right-shift and left-shift, invokes caps-word.
 The next word will be capitalized.
 It continues until it shouldn't.

-**smart lock is a derivation of @possumvibes smart layers which were spawned from @callum's one shot mods. mod lock, n-shot mods and swapper also came to me by way of @possumvibes.
-I simply modified them to use def files.**

 Smart lock
 ----------------